-Quizzes: Students will take 10 online tests covering chapters 1 through 10.
+Quizzes: Students will take 10 online tests.
 They will include 20 multiple choice and true/false questions and one short essay.
 They will be available online only as per the schedule found below and must be taken in proper order.
-Worth a maximum of 25 points per guiz.
+Worth a maximum of 25 points per quiz - 10 quizzes at 25 points each = 250 points

-Midterm: Chapters 1 through 5 and Sophocles' Oedipus Rex.
+Midterm: Chapters 12 through 16 and The Good Woman of Setzuan.
 It will include 75 multiple choice and true/false questions, 25 matching (playwright to play) and 2 short essays.
 Worth a maximum of 150 points.

-Final: Covers post-midterm chapters 6 through 11, Shakespeare's Hamlet and Moliere's Tartuffe.
+Final: Covers post-midterm chapters 19 through 21 and 24 and 25 plus Cat on a Hot Tin Roof.
 It will include 75 multiple choice and true/false questions, 25 matching (playwright to play) and 2 essays.
-Worth a maximum of 150 points.
+Worth a maximum of 200 points.

-Special testing instructions -- Online tests will have time limits that will appear with the test instructions.
-You may be penalized one point for each minute beyond the limit.
-Tests must be taken as scheduled - no make-ups.
+Special testing instructions

+All multiple-choice test portions are closed-book.
+All essay questions test portions are open-book.
+All test are time limited.
+Time limits will be announced online with the test instructions.
+You will be penalized one point for every minute you exceed the time allowed.
+All tests must be taken as scheduled - no make-ups.